AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/DeclsAndCalls/CallSites/CompInit/tc.rst

-**simple subprogram called from a record default component initialization**

-Check SC on a simple subprogram called from a record default component initialization
+**Exercise SC on a subprogram called from a record default component initialization**